 This map clearly outlines the span of the European RReuse network.
 It demonstrates the range of different countries and cultures involved, and yet shows how they are united by a common theme of sustainable consumption.
 The map reveals that there are several "Hot-spots" of Reuse activity mainly around Brussels, France and Germany as well as around the United Kingdom, which has the highest density of network members.
-The many symbols united under the potential and awareness that Reuse has within the public imaginary.
+The many symbols united under the RReuse banner shows a certain degree of solidarity between network members and demonstrates the growing potential and awareness that Reuse has within the public imaginary.